 Some teens may need extra hugs or family time to help them feel safe and loved.

 Respond calmly when your teen is upset.
 If you're feeling emotional, it's okay to take some time to yourself.

 If it seems hard to start a conversation, you could ask open-ended questions.
 For example, you could ask your teen how their day is going.

 - Be open about your feelings.

-When you are honest about how you feel, it teaches your child that their feelings are okay too.
+When you are honest about how you feel, it teaches your teen that their feelings are okay too.

-Children do better when they know what to expect.
-Follow your usual schedule for things like bedtime, meals, school, and activities.
+Teens do better when they know what to expect.
+Follow your usual schedule for things like meals, school, activities, and bedtime.

 Being around close, supportive friends can help take your teen's mind off things.
 You could also plan fun family activities.

 - Encourage self-care.